 Monograms on linens offer a subtle touch.
 They are a sweet way for a couple to commemorate their marriage.
 You can monogram anything from hand towels to bed sheets, offering many ways to personalize even the most simple linens.

 A monogrammed necklace or ring makes for a timeless piece of jewelry that someone can add to their collection.
-You can even monogram a charm bracelet for a unique twist!

 Though monogram etiquette can seem difficult to master, once you know the order to place someone’s initials it becomes simple to add a personal touch to almost any gift you give!